I Am Still Helping

 As a "pragmatic caregiver," what can you do?

-1. Work on finding joy in your relationship with your caree.
+1. Work on finding joy during your connections with your caree.

-The biggest joy-killer are your hands-on duties: bathing, dressing, incontinence care.
+The biggest joy-killer can be your hands-on duties like bathing, dressing and incontinence care.
 But these duties bring you together, this is your time together.
-Add some fun to your hands-on care: sing songs, tell jokes, share goals and dreams.
+Add some fun to your hands-on care by singing songs, telling jokes and sharing goals and dreams.

 Resentment toward past wrong and injustices will make your present caregiving role very difficult.
 Let go of what was and concentrate on making what is healthy and productive.
-Forgiving your caree is one of the best ways you take care of yourself.
+Forgiving others, including your caree, your family members, the health care system and your faith, is one of the best ways you take care of yourself.

 3. Develop a habit of enjoying shared activities.